gisaia/-ARLAS-stack-ais-tutorial/README.md

 </p>
 <br />

-We choose to aggregate `Point_geom` geo-field to a geographical grid and we choose a fine granularity for this grid.
+We choose to aggregate `location` geo-field to a geographical grid and we choose a fine granularity for this grid.

 We will display on the map the grid's cells.